commercialhaskell/stackage/CURATORS.md

    relaxed upper bounds.
 There will likely be some hard decisions to be made regarding relaxing a bound versus keeping more packages.
 All of these changes occur on master and affect nightly.
-4. Once the estimated date hits, push a new `ltsXX` branch and trigger Docker Hub to build a Docker image for the new release.
+4. Once the estimated date hits, push a new `ltsXX` and wait for the docker image build.
 5. Run the build procedure for the new LTS release.
 6. After the LTS build completes, more aggressively prune upper bounds from `build-constraints.yaml`.